DerelictOrg/derelictorg.github.io/docs/packages/sdl2.md

 subConfiguration "derelict-sdl2" "derelict-sdl2-static"
 ```

 Alternatively, the static bindings can be enabled by adding either the `Derelict_Static` version or the `DerelictSDL2_Static` version to your project configuration.
 The former will enable static binding for all Derelict packages in your project that support it.
-The latter will enable them only for DerelictSDL2.
+The latter will enable them only for DerelictSDL2, including the bindings to the SDL satellite libraries.

 **dub.json**
 ```json